lexibank/tlopo/out/vol3/chapter3.md

 _rautolu_
 :   Generic, includes various _wā_ and shrub taxa with 3-partite leaves.

-    1. Canavalia rosea.
-Common vine of sandy foreshore, flowers pink-purple, pods about 10 x 2 cm, often wrinkled.
+    1. _Canavalia rosea_.
+Common vine of sandy foreshore, flowers pink-purple, pods about 10 x 2 cm,
+       often wrinkled.
 Leaves said to have been used after childbirth in some way.
     2. Canavalia sericea.
 Local on sandy foreshore, the leaves silver-hairy.
     3. Jasminum degeneri.